 As LWIF figures become progressively lower, they are less likely to change significantly year-to-year and are prone to wider variations.
 Companies that have achieved very low LWIF levels therefore need a more meaningful indicator to monitor trends and detect improvements or deterioration of performance.
 AIF provides such an indicator since it records fatalities, restricted work injuries (RWI) and Medical Treatment Cases (MTC) in addition to LWIs.
 Although it is still less widely used then LWIF, reporting improves year by year with more companies turning to this indicator.
-It should also be noted that not all companies operate a restricted work system and also restricted working is not allowed in some countries.
+It should also be noted that not all companies operate a restricted work system and also restricted working is not allowed in some countries, which is a potential cause of some distortion in the AIF data.

-As the total number of injuries is not reported by all companies only the worked hours for which this number is reported must be counted in order to calculate the correct overall AIF figure.
+As the total number of injuries is not reported by all companies only the worked hours for which this number is available is taken into account in the calculation of the overall AIF figure.